 See below, how you are now protected with the VPN acting as a shield in between you and the torrent swarm.

 You ⇒ VPN ⇒ Torrent swarm (which may include snoops!)

 And if the VPN you use also keeps no logs, this combination makes it virtually impossible to trace torrenting back to you.
 However, be aware that logging policies vary between VPN providers, so you must choose your torrent VPN carefully.

-Make sure to choose a VPN, such as IPVanish or Private Internet Access, that does not keep user logs of its customers' activities.
+Make sure to choose a VPN, such as ExpressVPN or Private Internet Access, that does not keep user logs of its customers' activities.
 This way, your torrent file-sharing will be as safe and protected as possible.

 VPN Encryption Hides your Activities from your ISP and Snoops